 Most police departments have a response schedule that ranks different types of emergencies from high to low.
 Top priority always goes to callers who are in need of assistance due to a life-threatening emergency.

 It’s not just about how high a priority your call is.
-Additional factors can determine response time.
+These three factors can determine response time:

 - Number of incoming calls at the time of your call